renode/renode-docs/source/basic/resd.md

 Renode Sensor Data (RESD) is a unified and portable way to provide sample data for sensor models implemented in Renode.
 Sensor data described in `.resd` files use standard units and fixed formats for all data types, so they can be used by any existing or future model.

-Data stored in a file is divided into independent channels, each of a given type (e.g. temperature or acceleration).
+The data stored in a `.resd` file is divided into independent channels, each of a given type (e.g. temperature or acceleration).
 This allows a single input file to be used for multiple sensors such as IMU.
 It is also possible to include multiple channels of the same type (each identified by a unique channel ID), e.g. two channels for temperature readings.